puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `ensure`

-Valid values: `present`, `absent`
+Valid values: 'present', 'absent'.

 Defaults to `true`.
 Specifies whether this application server should exist or not.

 ##### `name`

 The name of the application server to create or manage.
 Defaults to the resource title.

 ##### `node_name`

 Required.
 The name of the _node_ to create this server on.
 Refer to the `websphere_node` type for managing the creation of nodes.

 ##### `dmgr_profile`

 Required.
 The name of the DMGR profile to create this application server under.

-Examples: `PROFILE_DMGR_01` or `dmgrProfile01`
+Examples: `PROFILE_DMGR_01` or `dmgrProfile01`.

 ##### `profile_base`

 Required.
 The full path to the profiles directory where the `dmgr_profile` can be found.
-The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`
+The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`.

 ##### `user`

 Optional.
 The user to run the `wsadmin` command as.
-Defaults to "root"
+Defaults to 'root'.

 ##### `wsadmin_user`